bricebai/bricebai.github.io/x-ing.md

 ### Survey Findings

 The top reasons respondents lacked a routine were that it was too time consuming, too confusing to approach, and too overwhelming.
-These complaints highlight our target pain point.
+These complaints highlighted our target pain point.

 ![](/uploads/why do you not have a routine.png)